Ritsumeikan Trust Personal Information Protection Regulations

 (1) Personal Information

-(i) Information about a living individual containing a name, date of birth, or other descriptions etc. (meaning any and all matters (excluding an individual identification code) stated, recorded or otherwise expressed using voice, movement or other methods in a document, drawing or electromagnetic record (meaning a record kept in an electromagnetic form (meaning an electronic, magnetic or other form that cannot be recognized by human senses)); the same shall apply in Article 9-3, Paragraph 2 and Article 14, Paragraph 1); hereinafter the same) whereby a specific individual can be identified (including details which can be readily collated with other information and thereby identify a specific individual).
+(i) Information about a living individual containing a name, date of birth, or other descriptions etc. (meaning any and all matters (excluding an individual identification code) stated, recorded or otherwise expressed using voice, movement or other methods in a document, drawing or electromagnetic record (meaning a record kept in an electromagnetic form (meaning an electronic, magnetic or other form that cannot be recognized by human senses); the same applies hereinafter) whereby a specific individual can be identified (including details which can be readily collated with other information and thereby identify a specific individual).

 (ii) Information containing an individual identification code.